wkumari/draft-harkins-owe/README.md

-Harkins & Kumari          Expires June 3, 2017                  [Page 4]
+Harkins & Kumari          Expires June 4, 2017                  [Page 4]

-Internet-Draft      Opportunistic Wireless Encryption      November 2016
+Internet-Draft      Opportunistic Wireless Encryption      December 2016

    After an AP is discovered by a client, actively through probing or